 - Walk in the footsteps of the ancient Moorish kings at the spectacular Alhambra Palace

-- Go on a tapas tour through downtown Madrid, plus try paella and churros con chocolate
+- Sample delicious tapas in Madrid, plus try paella and churros con chocolate

 Want to cross another incredible country off your bucket list?
 Most travelers choose to extend their trip by joining the extended Europe for Older Teens: Spain, Portugal & Morocco program.

 DAY 1: DEPART FROM NEW YORK (JFK)